marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

     - why: adjust product attributes based on choices a user makes (ex: only allow certain instances types for DEV environment).
 - can be shared through multi-account with the templates within the master.
 Auto cascading of changes to sub accounts.
 Must rewrite launch stack to target the sub-account otherwise it will try in the main one (owner of the template)

+### Amazon Macie

+Fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect your sensitive data stored in your data lake.
+Macie can be used to scan your data lakes and discover sensitive information such as PII or financial data, and identify and report overly permissive or unencrypted buckets.

 ### Security documentation

 - [Organizing Your AWS Environment Using Multiple Accounts](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html)